Code-Institute-Submissions/MS1-tartan-taps/README.md

     - Fix: Max-width media queries for 280px, have been added which has reduced the size of the cards so they are no longer wider than the screen width.
 As the width of the cards have reduced this meant that text and visit website buttons were pushed out of the cards on the Breweries page.
 I have corrected this with an additional media query, changing the height to auto on the card body.
 - Although not a bug I had a lot of repeated CSS for font-family and color due to lack of project planning at the beginning of the project.
     - Fix: I created 4 classes for text content and styled them in CSS.
 This resulted in 50 lines of repeated CSS removed from the style.css.
+- After viewing the home page layout on "Am I responsive" I wasn't happy with how far down the screen the jumbotron text appeared, and noticed that on iphone 4 the jumbotron text was overlapping the navbar.
+    - Fix: Changed the size of the jumbotron from 115vh to 100vh, to push the text back up the screen, and added additional media queries to ensure the jumbotron text does not overlap the navbar on different devices.

 ## Known Bugs